Madraskaaran: Plot

-Sathyamoorthy alias Sathya is an engineer turned farmer who lives in Kovilpatti with his father and his wife Meera.
-Things take a turn when he’s attacked by unknown assailants.
-He realises that his nemesis, Singam, has sent his henchmen to kill him.
-Why Singam wants to kill him and whether Sathya protect his family from Singam forms the story.
+Sathyamoorthy is an engineer-turned-farmer who lives in Kovilpatti with his father and his wife Meera.
+Things take a turn when he is attacked by unknown assailants.
+He realizes that his nemesis, Duraisingam, has sent his henchmen to kill him.
+Why Singam wants to kill Sathya and whether Sathya protects his family from Singam form the story.

 Production

-Development

 The film is produced by B.Jagadish under the banner of SR Productions.
 The film's music is composed by Sam C. S. with cinematography by Prasanna S Kumar and editing by R Vasanthakumar.
 The film marks the debut of Shane Nigam in Tamil as the lead actor alongside Kalaiyarasan and Niharika Konidela in her second project in Tamil who was last seen in Oru Nalla Naal Paathu Solren (2018).

-Filming

-Principal photography began in February 2024 and took place in Chennai, Madurai and Kochi, and the entire shooting was completed on June 2024.
+Principal photography began in February 2024 and took place in Chennai, Madurai and Kochi, and the entire shooting was completed in June 2024.